MintuJohnsontj/Aadhaar-card-Character-Recognition/README.md

 ### 2. Text Detection

 Our first task is to detect the required text from images/documents.
-Often, as the need is, you don’t want to read the entire document, rather just a piece of information like credit card number, Aadhaar/PAN card number, name, amount and date from bills, etc. Detecting the required text is a tough task but thanks to deep learning, we’ll be able to selectively read text from an image.
+Often, as the need is, we don’t want to read the entire document, rather just a piece of information like credit card number, Aadhaar/PAN card number, name, amount and date from bills, etc. Detecting the required text is a tough task but thanks to deep learning, we’ll be able to selectively read text from an image.

 Text detection or in general object detection has been an area of intensive research accelerated with deep learning.
 Today, object detection, and in our case, text detection, can be achieved through two approaches.